 For example, the Nissan President is hardly the last word in performance – but how comfortable and enjoyable would it be to waft along in one of these JDM luxury barges?

 Prices for desirable JDM performance vehicles have skyrocketed in recent years.
 Depending on where you live and the import laws, you may be able to pick up an interesting, exotic and enjoyable vehicle for a great price by exploring some of the ‘unsung heroes’ of JDM history.

 For example, the writer of this piece owned at various points in his life two Mazda Sentias.
 These were the JDM version of the Mazda 929, with higher specification than what was sold new in other countries.
 Both of these cars were purchased for around $3000 NZD (less than $2000 USD).
 Chump change for what are great vehicles with plenty of comfort, pace and grace.

-All JDM cars are Japanese, but not all Japanese cars are JDM!
+Long story short, all JDM cars are Japanese, but not all Japanese cars are JDM!

 If you are based in New Zealand (where we are headquartered) then we suggest you have a chat to Tim from J Cars.
 There is nobody else we know with such a wealth of knowledge and passion for JDM vehicles – you can check out Tim’s current stock here, and he can also import to order (as well as help buyers from other countries source a JDM purchase).
 His blog is also worth reading for more info on JDM.

 If you have any more questions on the meaning of JDM and what cars are (or aren’t) JDM, then leave us a comment below.
 We welcome all reader comments, both positive and negative – we look forward to hearing from you.
 If you’ve ever owned a JDM car – or you really want to – then share your experience as well.

 Don’t have time to read the whole article?
 Here’s what you need to know:

 - JDM stands for Japanese Domestic Market